wso2/docs-choreo-dev/en/docs/develop/components/api-proxies/api-proxy.md

 Once you deploy the REST API to the development environment, it is then exposed by an API Gateway with API security turned on.
 Developers get a testable URL for their API which they can use to verify the functionality of the API they implemented.

-You may set up a separate environment to test the API proxy before pushing it to production.
-To deploy the API proxy to both the test environment and the development environment, enter the test environment URL as the sandbox endpoint and the API backend URL as the endpoint.
+You may set up a separate sandbox environment to test the API proxy before pushing it to production.
+To deploy the API proxy to both the sandbox environment and the development environment, enter the test environment URL as the sandbox endpoint and the API backend URL as the endpoint.

 ## Choreo environments